BitcoinQnA/ln-guide/index.md

 You can open a channel with pretty much any network participant you like, however there are a number of things to consider before doing so...

 * **Is it someone you are likely to be transacting with often?** If they are, it makes sense to have a direct channel open to minimise routing fees.
-* **Are they a reliable peer?** If they are offline regularly this will cause you issues.
+* **Are they a reliable peer?** If they are offline regularly this will cause you issues when sending or receiving transactions.
 * **Are they trustworthy?** As mentioned above, your peer has the option to attempt to cheat you when closing a channel.
 * **Are they well connected?** This will become clearer in the next section on routing.